 Country info and advice - Colombia

-The following comments are from teachers who have taught, or are currently teaching, in Colombia.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Colombia.
+If you are a teacher and have some advice about Colombia, please share here.

 Colombia is divided into